Calculus on manifolds of conformal maps and CFT

-Finally, we note that it is a simple matter to generalise this to domains with higher connectivity.
+Finally, we note that it is a simple matter to generalize this to domains with higher connectivity.
 We will not make use of the general case, except for the local topology around the identity in the case of annular domains (i.e.~doubly connected).
 This can be derived from the simply connected case as follows, with the use the theorem of Appendix \ref{appfact}.
 For two simply connected domains $A$ and $B$ such that $\hC\setminus A \subset B$, the set $A\cap B$ is an annular domain (and any annular domain is of this type).
-Given such $A$ and $B$, the neighbourhoods of $(\id,A\cap B)$ are generated by the sets of $(g,C)$ such that, on annular domains $C$, we have $g = g_{A}\circ g_B$ where $g_B$ is in a $B$-neighbouhood of $\id$ and $g_{A}$ is in a $A$-neighbourhood of $\id$\ \footnote{It may seem more natural to replace $g_A$ by $g_{A'}$ in a $A'$-neighbourhood of $\id$, for $A'=\hC\setminus g_B(\hC\setminus A)$.
-However, since these are neighbourhoods of the identity, this leads to the same definition, and the one given above is more convenient.}.
-The same local topology is obtained by taking $g = \t{g}_B \circ \t{g}_A$ instead (for $\t{g}_A$ and $\t{g}_B$ in a $A$-neighbourhood and a $B$-neighbourhood of $\id$, respectively).
+Given such $A$ and $B$, the neighborhoods of $(\id,A\cap B)$ are generated by the sets of $(g,C)$ such that, on annular domains $C$, we have $g = g_{A}\circ g_B$ where $g_B$ is in a $B$-neighborhood of $\id$ and $g_{A}$ is in a $A$-neighborhood of $\id$\ \footnote{It may seem more natural to replace $g_A$ by $g_{A'}$ in a $A'$-neighborhood of $\id$, for $A'=\hC\setminus g_B(\hC\setminus A)$.
+However, since these are neighborhoods of the identity, this leads to the same definition, and the one given above is more convenient.}.
+The same local topology is obtained by taking $g = \t{g}_B \circ \t{g}_A$ instead (for $\t{g}_A$ and $\t{g}_B$ in a $A$-neighborhood and a $B$-neighborhood of $\id$, respectively).